-Please download our Community Therapy Referral Guide that includes information about local providers, their specialties, and information about what insurance they accept.
+Please download our Story County Community Provider List or our Polk County Community Provider List that includes information about local providers, their specialties, and information about what insurance they accept.
 We update this document at least once a semester so please re-download if you have not recently obtained a previous copy.
-Additional Databases Resources are available here.

 TIPS FOR SCHEDULING AN APPOINTMENT WITH COMMUNITY A PROVIDER